-Boone reluctantly pushed out of his COMFORT ZONE to try a new career, in REAL ESTATE.
-Unfortunately, Daniel Boone did not realize all people must continue to learn new skills throughout their life for continued success in a 'changing' world.
+Boone reluctantly pushed out of his COMFORT ZONE

+in REAL ESTATE.
+Unfortunately,

+Boone did not realize

+all people must

+continue to learn new skills

+throughout their life

+to keep the level of success

+they aspire to

+in a 'changing' world.